hemanta212/Nepali-news-portal-kbd/README.md

 * Done !!!
 * If you are on windows and have problem installing packages try removing gunicorn from requirements.txt.

+- Once setup completed, You can just activate virtualenv inside venv folder and run one of these:

+    python start.py (for sqlite production)

+    python start.py SqliteDebug

+    python run.py PostgresProduction or PostgresDebug

 For manual installation or more details visit [here](https://github.com/hemanta212/Khabar-board/tree/master/docs/manual_install.md)